bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/evaluate-open-source-content.md

 ## Legal, contractual or policy constraints<a name="legal-contractual-policy"></a>

-Make sure that the public release and use of the content is permitted under law, contract, or policy.
-For example, make sure that there are no relevant legal, contractual, or policy restrictions or limitations.
+Make sure that the public release and use of the content is permitted under law, contract or policy.
+For example, make sure that there are no relevant legal, contractual or policy restrictions or limitations.

-If there are legal, contractual, or policy restrictions or limitations on the content, you must address them before you can use the content.
+If there are legal, contractual or policy restrictions or limitations on the content, you must address them before you can use the content.

 ## Security<a name="security"></a>

 Contact your [Ministry Information Security Officer (MISO)](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/information-security-policy-and-guidelines/role-of-miso) to make sure that all necessary security controls have been implemented.

-Make sure that the material been labelled **Public**, using the [Information Security Classification Framework](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/information-security-classification).
+Make sure that the material has been labelled **Public**, using the [Information Security Classification Framework](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/information-security/information-security-classification).

 ---
 Related links: